How to Use Concealer to Cover Breakouts, Hide Dark Circles and MoreFebruary 27, 2023

 Arguably the most versatile beauty product in any makeup lover’s stash is concealer.
 You’ve likely come across this all-in-one product while strolling the beauty aisles or stumbled upon a TikTok hack that uses it.
-Whether you’re completely clueless about its transformative powers or just want a refresher on how to cover dark circles, we’re sharing our best tips for how to use concealer, ahead.
+But knowing where and how to use concealer takes some know-how.

 How to Use Concealer Correctly

 Skin prep is one of the most important aspects of achieving a flawless base.
 Starting with clean, dry skin, apply a moisturizer that sinks in quickly and won't pill or flake under makeup.
 One of our favorite formulas is the Youth to the People Superfood Air-Whip Moisture Cream.

 Choose the Right Shade

 You may need multiple shades of concealer for the most seamless makeup look.
 If you have breakouts that you want to cover, look for a concealer shade that matches your skin tone or foundation shade exactly.
 If you can’t find a perfect match, opt for a concealer that’s just slightly darker, which will help minimize the breakout — if you pick a shade that’s too light, it will draw more attention to the pimple.